 Your customers are constantly giving you feedback through their actions—you just need the right tools to listen.
 By leveraging customer insights and sales data, you can make informed decisions about everything from product placement to your overall store layout.
 Foot traffic analytics can show you which displays are drawing the most attention, while sales data can tell you which product arrangements are leading to the most conversions.
 This information is gold.
 It allows you to move beyond intuition and use hard evidence to optimize your visual merchandising strategy, ensuring every display is working as hard as it possibly can to engage shoppers and drive revenue.

-Measure Display Performance
+Using Analytics to Measure Display Performance

 How do you know if your new display is actually successful?
 You have to measure it.
 Investing in visual merchandising is a strategic move, and tracking its performance is key to understanding your return on investment.
 Technology makes it easier than ever to monitor key metrics.
 You can track the sales lift for products on a new fixture, use sensors to measure how long customers linger at a display, or monitor interaction rates on a touchscreen.
 This data provides clear proof of what’s working and what isn’t, helping you refine your approach and make smarter decisions for future rollouts.
 It transforms your displays from simple store decor into powerful, measurable sales tools.